Heavy rains in Gujarat; West Coast to receive less rainfall in next 24-48 hours: IMD

 Heavy rains likely to continue in Mumbai, Gujarat today: IMD issues warning

-The weather department also said that light thunderstorm accompanied with lightning, moderate rain with maximum surface wind speed less than 40kmph very likely to occur at isolated places in in parts of Saurashtra and North and South Gujarat in next three days.
+The weather department also said that light thunderstorm accompanied with lightning, moderate rain with maximum surface wind speed less than 40kmph very likely to occur at isolated places in parts of Saurashtra and North and South Gujarat in next three days.

 Meanwhile, the financial capital and other parts of the Konkan region have been experiencing heavy rains since Friday.
 After witnessing a spell of heavy rainfall over the past three days, Mumbai and neighbouring Thane received moderate rains on Monday, but the IMD predicted showers will continue in the night in the region.